lastcoolnameleft/aks-ctf/docs/scenario_2_defense.md

 kubectl get svc -n default metrics-server-service -o yaml
 ```

 `metrics-server` is actually running an SSH server!
 And it's running as a privileged container!
-This is bad.
+This is *bad*.
 We need to clean this up fast!

 ### Fixing the Leak
 __Blue__ decides it is time to evict this bad actor once and for all.
 Let's delete all of their work: